Danza - dance

 Origins

 The Danza developed through the 1840s–1870s as Cuban composers simplified the contradanza into shorter, more intimate pieces designed specifically for two people dancing together.
-It was the dominant salon form in Havana and matanzas"> Matanzas before danzón took over in 1879.
+It was the dominant salon form in Havana and Matanzas before danzón took over in 1879.

 Dance Character